h2oai/tutorials/H2O/introduction-to-machine-learning-with-h2o-3-part-3/introduction-to-machine-learning-with-h2o-3-part-3.md

 ```

 ![automl-cl-perf-1](assets/automl-cl-perf-1.jpg)
 ![automl-cl-perf-2](assets/automl-cl-perf-2.jpg)

 By looking at the results, we can see that in fifteen minutes, and with less data, AutoML obtained scores somewhat close to what we obtained in the first tutorial.
-The AUC that we obtained was **0.826.** Although this is a good AUC, because we have a very imbalanced dataset, we must also look at the misclassification errors for both classes.
+The AUC that we obtained was **0.828.** Although this is a good AUC, because we have a very imbalanced dataset, we must also look at the misclassification errors for both classes.
 As you can see, our model is having a hard time classifying bad loans; this is mainly due because only about 3.6% of loans are labeled as bad loans.
 However, the model is doing very well when classifying good loans; although it is still far from being the best model, this gives us a solid starting point.
 Even though we set `balance _lasses=True`, we just tried a quick under-over sampling ratio.
-If we were to find the right value and gave AutoML more time, we could potentially improve the misclassification error for the **bad_loan** or TRUE class.
+If we were to find the right value and gave AutoML more time, we could potentially improve the misclassification error for the **bad_loan** or predicted TRUE class.

 We can also take a quick look at the ROC curve: